Skip to content

 What is Waterless Cookware?

-Normally when cooking food on a stovetop, you would have to add some water or oil to boil or otherwise aid in the cooking process.
-However, with waterless cookware, all you need is the juices naturally found in your food.
+Usually, when cooking food on a stovetop, you would have to add water or oil to boil or otherwise aid in cooking.
+However, with waterless cookware, you only need the natural juices in your food.

-Waterless cookware is becoming a more popular way to make meals for a healthier alternative to deep-frying or boiling your food.
+Waterless cookware is becoming more popular for making meals as a healthier alternative to deep-frying or boiling food.

 How Does Waterless Cookware Work?